Jiujiang: Port

-Jiujiang Port is the largest port in Jiangxi Province located at the junction of the Yangtze River, Poyang Lake and the Beijing-Kowloon Railway.
-From west to east, this port consists of five docks namely Ruichang, Chengxi, Chengqu, Hukou and Pengze.
+Jiujiang Port is located at the junction of the Yangtze River, Poyang Lake and the Beijing-Kowloon Railway, and is the largest port in Jiangxi Province.
+The port consists of five docks, namely (in order from west to east), Ruichang, Chengxi, Chengqu, Hukou and Pengze.
 As an important port situated on the lower and middle reaches of Yangtze River and one of the 5 main ports on the river, many domestic and international marine routes have been established, In the main, the freight handled consists of mineral building materials, coals, metal and nonmetal ores and petroleum.